kshedden/stats206/slides/transformations.md

-* The population of Detroit was around 6.5 times greater than the population of Lagos in 1900, but the population of Lagos was around fifteen times greater than the population of Detroit in 2000.
+* The population of Detroit was around 6.5 times greater than the population of Lagos in 1900, but the population of Lagos was around 7.5 times greater than the population of Detroit in 2000.

 ---